 The link to the test case appears in the right pane, under Links.

-1.8in the figure.
-Hover over the verification status bar for details about the subrequirements.
+1.8.
+To view a summary of the child requirements, point to the verification status bar of the parent requirement.
 Other requirements are unverified because they are not linked to a test case.

 Navigate to the test result for requirement

 1.7.
 Select the requirement and, in the right pane, under Links, next to

 Resume button, click the Passed icon .
 The test result for the linked test opens in the Test Manager.